MetPX/sarracenia/docs/source/Explanation/DeploymentConsiderations.rst

 Each node will have its own queue, only shared by the node instances.

-To get a shared queue, the user must set **queueShare** to the same value on all participating nodes.
+To get a shared queue, the user must set **queueShare** to the same value on all participating nodes. e.g.:

+   queueShare cluster_name

 Often there is internal traffic of data acquired before it is finally published.